 - There’s data suggesting that delaying vaccinations increases the risk of febrile seizures after vaccination.

-In short, there’s no real benefit in delaying vaccinations, only added risk.
+In short, there’s no real benefit in delaying vaccinations, only added risk, unless your doctor has specific reasons for recommending that these be spread out.

 Are there any shots that I can skip?